7 Visualization

 At this point, the sampling points contain only the information from the Plot Data sheet in the template.
 To add values for soil properties, the geographic elements of this table must be linked to the property_phys_chem table, which records such values.
 This can be done with an SQL query in QGIS.

-1. Click on the SQL Window button (the second button on the top left).
+SQL Windowbutton (the second button on the top left).

 SELECT